17th - 25th April 2018

 Join professional nature photographer Erez Marom and photographer/trekking expert Jörg Bonner on a comprehensive photo workshop in the most incredible locations Patagonia has to offer.
 For the dedicated hikers, there is a week-long hiking annex to this workshop during which we'll hike to shoot The Torres Del Paine and Mount Fitz Roy.

 You will be picked up at at El Calafate International Airport (or at your hotel in El Calafate should you arrive earlier) at 15:00, and the group will drive to the town of El Chalten.
 After settling in our beautiful 4-star hotel, we will have a meet-and-greet over a delicious Argentinian dinner, and discuss the plans for the days ahead.
+You will arrange your hiking bags and leave the unnecessary equipment in the hotel's storage, in preparation for the hike the next day.

 After breakfast, we'll be joined by our mountain guides and porters and begin a 9 km hike to Laguna Torre.